Dubai Salik Gates: Total Number, Locations & 2026 Update

 1. Purchase a Salik Tag:

-• You can buy a Salik tag at petrol stations, online through the RTA website, or at Saat-like customer service centers.
+• Salik tag is sold in petrol stations, through the RTA site online or at Saat-like customer service centres.

 2. Install the Tag:

-• The Salik tag should be placed on the inside of your vehicle’s windshield, behind the rearview mirror.
+• The Salik tag is to be installed on the inner window of your car, near the back-view mirror.

 3. Activate the Tag:

-• Once you’ve purchased the tag, activate it by visiting the Salik website or using the Salik app.
-You will need to provide your vehicle registration details to link the tag to your account.
+• After buying the tag, you have to activate it either in the Salik website or the Salik app.
+You will be required to give your vehicle registration so as to have the tag linked to your account.

 4. Recharge Your Account: